BlingRob/Multor/README.md

 # Multor

-Multor - Modeling vULkan com moTOR.
+Multor - Modeling vULkan commoTOR.

 This is my project by learning the Vulkan, the computer graphics, visualization interesting physics processes and etc.
 It based on the [OpenGL](https://learnopengl.com/) and [Vulkan](https://vulkan-tutorial.com) tutorials.
 And on this stage it is really similarly them.